2010 Clos de Vougeot, Grand Cru, Domaine de la Vougeraie, Burgundy

 Description

 This bright purple Clos de Vougeot wine is a blend from two holdings, one near the top of the Clos and the other lower down.
-Fruit is a little reticent on the nose at first, but develops strongly to the back of the palate.
-A deep, rich, complex and spicy finish envelopes the palate with a noteworthy structure also in evidence.
+The fruit is a little reticent on the nose at first but develops strongly to the back of the palate.
+A deep, rich, complex, and spicy finish envelopes the palate, with a noteworthy structure also in evidence.

-Two recent trends which have been continued here by winemaker Pierre Vincent are a slight reduction in the amount of new oak, which now mostly comes from the local forest of Cîteaux, and a slight increase in the use of stems during vinification.
-The latter is subtly judged though, as there is very rarely any outright feel of the stems in the bouquet or on the palate.
-2010 is a tiny crop here, averaging out at 24 hl/ha across the cellar but the wines are magically concentrated.
+Two recent trends that winemaker Pierre Vincent has continued here are a slight reduction in the amount of new oak, which now mostly comes from the local forest of Cîteaux, and a slight increase in the use of stems during vinification.
+The latter is subtly judged, though, as there is rarely any outright feel of the stems in the bouquet or palate.
+2010 is a tiny crop, averaging 24 hl/ha across the cellar, but the wines are magically concentrated.

 wine at a glance